jasonarikupurathu/new-test-repo/README.md

-# new-test-repo
-AYO WHATS GOOD
-Hello, this is my first test repo from terminal.
+Hello this is my first test update from terminal.
 Just Practice